Then began I to wax in wisdom,

 The Wolf and the Raven hunt again!

-Out of print for over a decade, it’s the first of my backlist that I’m making available for a new generation of fans.
+Out of print for over a decade, it’s the first book in my backlist to be available for a new generation of fans.
 Buy your twentieth anniversary edition of The Wolf and the Raven today!

 - Available Now: As a trade paperback from Lulu, our print-on-demand manufacturer.

-- Coming Soon: As an eBook for all your devices, direct from my online store.
+- Also available as a PDF and an eBook for all your devices, direct from my online store.

 For more information in purchasing this and other books, check back soon for information on how to order all my books through my online store!